telerik/maui-docs/controls/map/layers/shapefilelayer.md

 * `GetBestView()` (`struct` of type `Telerik.Maui.Controls.ShapefileReader.LocationRect`)&mdash;Gets a location rectangle, which represents the best view for the layer.

-First, `LocationRect` class is a special type from the `Telerik.Maui.Controls.ShapefileReader` namespace which describes a rectangle region through the locations of the northwest to the southeast points.
+First, the `LocationRect` class is a special type from the `Telerik.Maui.Controls.ShapefileReader` namespace which describes a rectangular region through the locations of the northwest to the southeast points.

 >tip For more details on how points are positioned in the geographic coordinate system, check [Layers Overview]({%slug map-layers-overview%}) topic.